-Air changes per hour for laboratories is to be approved by Yale Engineering and the Yale Office of Environmental Health & Safety.
+Air changes per hour for laboratories are to be approved by Yale's Engineering Department and Environmental Health & Safety.

-Autoclave Room Requirements
+N. Autoclave Room Requirements

-- 1. Floor must be either a monolithic troweled on epoxy resin floor (see Section 09800) or, a continuous welded seam vinyl sheet floor, such as Armstrong "Medin-Tec", with integral core base. - 2.
-Provide a floor drain within room.
-If practical/possible, the floor should be modified to pitch to drain.
+Floors must be either a monolithic troweled on epoxy resin (see section 09 65 0) or, a continuously welded seam vinyl sheet floor, such as Armstrong Flooring's "Medintech," with an integral core base.

+Provide a floor drain within the room.
+If possible, the floor should be modified to pitch to a drain.